actions-marketplace-validations/jraesly_Update-Flow-Owners/README.md

 # Update-Flow-Owners-Action
-GitHub Action to update all flows in an environment to a Service Principal.
+GitHub Action to update all flows in an environment to a systemuser ID

 ## Inputs